stanley-fork/ragit/docs/quick_guide.md

 ## 1. Create Knowledge-Base

 First, let's say there're text files explaining ai.
-We'll build a knowledge-base on the text files.
-The dir should look like below.
+We'll build a knowledge-base with from the text files.
+The directory should look like below.

 ```
 ai_tutorials/